Lone Star CEO Steve Roemerman’s Presentation on Evolved AI®

 - Machine learning can be focused on what we don’t know

 Traditional Machine Learning has proven to be a challenging prospect for practical applications in oil and gas.
-Lone Star’s CEO Steve Roemerman ‘s presentation at the Machine Learning in Oil & Gas conference explores Evolved AI™ as a much more effective solution to maximize uptime for critical assets.
-He explains that for true predictive and prescriptive analytics in O&G assets, a hybrid approach to artificial intelligence using digital twins is the better way to manage and maintain these critical assets effectively.
+Lone Star’s CEO Steve Roemerman ‘s presentation at the Machine Learning in Oil & Gas conference explores Evolved AI® as a much more effective solution.
+He explains that for true predictive and prescriptive analytics, a hybrid approach to artificial intelligence using digital twins is the better way.